Office for Public Integrity FAQs

 This information is intended to assist staff when deciding whether they should make a report to the Office for Public Integrity.
 Honesty and integrity are fundamental values of the University and all staff have a role to play in creating a reporting culture.

-What is the Office for Public Integrity (OPI) and the Independent Commissioner Against Corruption (the Commissioner)?
+What is the Office for Public Integrity (OPI) and the Independent Commission Against Corruption (ICAC)?

-These were both created under the South Australian Independent Commissioner Against Corruption Act 2012 (the ICAC Act).
+These were both created under the South Australian Independent Commission Against Corruption Act 2012 (the ICAC Act).
 The University is expected to comply with the ICAC Act.

-The OPI’s main purpose is to receive and assess complaints and reports about corruption, misconduct and maladministration in public administration; refer these to authorities like the University; and make recommendations to and follow directions from the Commissioner.
+The OPI’s main purpose is to receive and assess complaints and reports about corruption, misconduct and maladministration in public administration; and, if warranted, refer these to an appropriate inquiry agency for investigation or to a public authority like the University.

 Who needs to take responsibility for reporting?